Gary Rizzo

 Gary Rizzo (born January 31, 1972) is an American re-recording mixer.
 He studied audio engineering at Full Sail University and works at Lucasfilm's Skywalker Sound.
-He has won two Oscars for Best Sound and has been nominated for another three in the same category.
+He has won two Academy Awards for Best Sound Mixing and has been nominated for another three.
 He has worked on more than 200 films since 1994.

 Selected filmography

-Rizzo has won two Academy Awards and has been nominated for another three:
+Rizzo has won two Academy Awards and has been nominated for another five: